 As with everything else in life, things new are often old things repackaged.
 They may include new quirks, but the basic issues often have been around forever.
 With historical evidence, applying the solutions and the workarounds we’ve already learned will usually help us through the new issues that, these days, happen far faster than anybody can develop standards and best practices for handling.

-PHOTO CREDIT: Elizabeth Shown Mills, "Citing Genetic Sources," a collage assembled from a variety of copyright free images.
+PHOTO CREDIT: Elizabeth Shown Mills, "Citing Genetic Sources," a collage assembled from a variety of copyright free images used under license.

 How to Cite This Lesson